All Case Studies

 September, 2024

-WordBaby is a Unity-based Android app for toddlers, combining interactive image-based learning with parental controls and customization.
+WordBaby is an Android app for toddlers, combining interactive image-based learning with parental controls and customization.
 Features include AI-narrated quizzes, book mode, multi-language support, and dynamic asset loading.
 Built with MVVM architecture, custom UI components, and optimized memory management, it offers a safe, engaging learning experience.

 Introduction